February half-term at Cotehele

 A treat for everyone

-The Edgcumbe tea-room on the quay and the Barn restaurant by the house are open daily from 10am-4pm for warming drinks, snacks and meals and you can even take the family to tuck into a full roast lunch without the hassle of the cooking (or washing up!) at weekends in the Barn, because that’s what weekends are made for...
+The Edgcumbe tea-room on the quay and the Barn restaurant by the house are open daily from 10am-4pm for warming drinks, snacks and meals to warm up those fingers if they've got chilly after all the fun in the outdoors.